 How to Make a DIY Wand Cat Toy

 How can these toys enrich your cat’s day?
-Use them to key into the natural energy cycle of Play Eat Rest.
-You’ll want put toys into motion and let your cat stalk and pounce, then feed after the play session to reward the hunt.
+Use them to key into her natural energy cycle of Play, Eat, Rest.
+You’ll want to put toys into motion and let your cat stalk and pounce, then feed after the play session to reward her for the hunt.

-But before you get started, here are a couple of things to consider:
+Before you get started, here are a couple things to consider:

-Avoid little bits that could be choking hazards.
-And put the wand and toys away when not in use.
-This is for safety reasons, and it will help avoid burnout.
+Avoid little bits that could be choking hazards and put the wand and toys away when not in use.
+This is for safety reasons, and it helps avoid burnout.

 What You Need:

-X-ACTO or utility knife (please use under adult supervision.)
+- X-ACTO® or utility knife (use under adult supervision)

 The central piece in this flexible system.

-1. Depending on your height, you’ll want 2-3 feet of dowel.
-(Start long and wait to cut it down to size once you’ve had a chance to play).
+- Depending on your height, you’ll want 2 to 3 feet of dowel.
+(Start with a long piece and wait to cut it down to size once you’ve had a chance to play.)

-3. Tie a barrel swivel (with clip) to one end of a length of fishing line.
+- Tie a barrel swivel (with clip) to one end of a length of fishing line.
 Then, thread the other end of the fishing line through the hole and tie it off.
-You’ll want to leave about 6-12 inches of line between the tip of the wand and the barrel swivel.
+You’ll want to leave about 6 to 12 inches of line between the tip of the wand and the barrel swivel.
 This will keep the clip a safe distance from the toy and out of reach of claws and mouths.
 Trim away any excess line.

 A couple of feathers and a jingle bell can make your cat leap with delight.

-1. Cut about 3-feet of line from the spool of fishing line.
+- Cut about 3 feet of line from the spool of fishing line.
 Tie a number of knots at one end to make a stopper for the feathers.
 Trim any excess.

-7. About 18” from the top of the bell, tie another barrel swivel (without clip).
+- About 18 inches from the top of the bell, tie another barrel swivel (without clip).
 Trim away excess line.

-8. Clip the Bird toy to the line attached to the wand and help it take flight.
+- Clip the bird toy to the line attached to the wand and help it take flight.

-A little felt, some tan suede laces and some simple stitching make for a critter to chase.
+A little felt, some tan suede laces and some simple stitching make a critter to chase.

-2. Repeat with another shade.
-We’ve used two tones of gray.
+- Repeat with another shade.
+We used two tones of gray.

-3. To make the tail and legs, cut 3 strands from the tan suede laces.
+- To make the tail and legs, cut two strands from the tan suede laces.
 Tie a knot in one end to make the tail.
 Tie knots in the middle of the other two pieces to make the legs.

-4. Place one piece of felt on the table.
+- Place one piece of felt on the table.
 Next, position the legs and tail where you want them.
 Align the knots down the midline of the body—this will help give dimension to the body.
-And place a barrel swivel (without clip) near the head of your rodent so one eyelet is inside the toy; the other sticking out.
+Place a barrel swivel (without clip) near the head of your rodent so one eyelet is inside the toy, with the other sticking out.

-6. Double thread your sewing needle, and stitch around the perimeter of the rodent.
+- Double thread your sewing needle, and stitch around the perimeter of the rodent.
 Stitch directly through the suede laces to help keep them in place.
-And make a couple of extra stiches through the eyelet of the barrel swivel to fortify it as it will be the point of attachment.
+And make a couple of extra stitches through the eyelet of the barrel swivel to fortify it as it will be the point of attachment.

-8. Clip your Rodent toy to the wand, drag it along the floor in front of your cat and watch her pounce.
+- Clip your critter toy to the wand, drag it along the floor in front of your cat and watch her pounce.

 Small pompons mimic the body segments of an insect, while strands of suede laces make for legs.
 Together, they’re irresistibly fun.

-1. Cut four short strands (about 3-inches long) of black suede laces.
+- Cut four short strands (about 3 inches long) of black suede laces.
 Tie a knot in each so the knot is centered in the strand.

-2. Take a little over 24-inches of fishing line.
+- Take a little over 24 inches of fishing line.
 Tie a few knots on top of each other to create a stop.
 Trim away any excess line.
 Thread the opposite end of the fishing line through a sewing needle.

-3. Use the needle and fishing line to begin stringing through the center of the pompoms.
+- Use the needle and fishing line to begin stringing through the center of the pompons.

-4. Alternate pompoms with the short strands of suede laces.
+- Alternate pompons with the short strands of suede laces.
 String the fishing line through the middle of the knot.

-5. When you’re bug is as long as you want it, tie a knot or two as close to the top of your bug’s head to help keep everything in place.
-And trim the laces to the desired length.
+- When the bug is as long as you want it, tie a knot or two as close to the top of the bug’s head to help keep everything in place.
+Trim the laces to the desired length.

-6. At the far end, tie a barrel swivel (without clip) about 18-24 inches from the top of the bug’s head.
+- At the far end, tie a barrel swivel (without clip) about 18 to 24 inches from the top of the bug’s head.
 Trim away any excess line.

-8. Clip this toy to your wand and bring it to life around your environment.
+- Clip this toy to your wand and bring it to life for your cat.